 Caritas Baby Hospital provides medical care to sick children both on an inpatient and outpatient basis.
 It offers comprehensive services in pediatric medicine and specializes in three areas: neurology, pulmonology, and intensive care.
-These specializations are in high demand and are continually further developed.
+These specializations are in high demand.
+Since the fall of 2024, the construction of the day surgery unit has been underway and is progressing.
+The goal is to carry out scheduled outpatient surgeries (see below).